jet/equinox/DOCUMENTATION.md

 EventStore, and it's Store adapter is the most proven and is pretty feature rich relative to the need of consumers to date.
 Some things remain though:

-- Provide a low level walking events in F# API akin to `Equinox.Cosmos.Core.Events`; this would allow consumers to jump from direct use of `EventStore.ClientAPI` -> `Equinox.EventStore.Core.Events` -> `Equinox.Handler` (with the potential to be able to use alternate stores once one gets to using `Equinox.Handler` (which is store Agnostic))
+- Provide a low level walking events in F# API akin to `Equinox.Cosmos.Core.Events`; this would allow consumers to jump from direct use of `EventStore.ClientAPI` -> `Equinox.EventStore.Core.Events` -> `Equinox.Stream` (with the potential to swap stores once one gets to using `Equinox.Stream`)
 - Get conflict handling as efficient and predictable as for `Equinox.Cosmos` https://github.com/jet/equinox/issues/28
 - provide for snapshots to be stored out of the stream, and loaded in a customizable manner in a manner analogous to [the proposed comparable `Equinox.Cosmos` facility](https://github.com/jet/equinox/issues/61).